hailelagi/hailelagi.com/content/notes/fuse-fs.md

 Some definitions:
 1. **file**

-Is really a `struct` called an index-node (inode) - managing information to find where this file's blocks are, it maps the human readable name to a internal pointer(i number), services an external handle/view(the file descriptor `fd`) - and so much more! perhaps laid as some kind of hashmap/table?
+Is really a `struct` called an index-node (inode) - managing information to find where this file's blocks are, it maps the human readable name to an internal pointer(i number), services an external handle/view(the file descriptor `fd`) - and so much more! perhaps laid as some kind of hashmap/table?

 2. **directory*